Reviewed by Amit Agarwal Updated on June 25, 2026

 Still used for undefined-scope or forensic projects, hourly billing charges clients based on actual time spent working on their accounts.
 You track billable hours using timesheets and multiply by your set hourly rate.

-Why it’s fading: As automation shortens work time, hourly billing undercuts profitability and discourages efficiency.
+Why More Firms Are Moving Away from Hourly Billing: As automation shortens work time, hourly billing undercuts profitability and discourages efficiency.
 Leading firms now phase out this model for transactional or recurring work.

 Monthly Retainer Pricing